|Dates:||June 2020 – January 2021|

 |Skills/Subjects:||civic media, interaction design, open data, prototyping, research, UI design, usability|

-I led research for and co-designed critical new functionality to the Department of Energy’s Systems Biology Knowledgebase (KBase), allowing biologists and bioinformaticians in national labs, universities, and companies to better analyze data for genomics and bioenergy research, especially for metagenome analysis.
+I led research for and co-designed critical new functionality to the Department of Energy’s Systems Biology Knowledgebase (KBase), allowing biologists and bioinformaticians in national labs, universities, and companies to better upload and analyze data for genomics and bio-energy research, especially for metagenome analysis.

 I focused primarily on generative and evaluative research, while my design partner Mallory Robertson focused on UI design.
-We both traded off and complemented each other on tasks, so those weren’t exclusive roles, while working very closely and quite cheerfully with our product and engineering partners on both Truss and KBase sides.
-It was possibly my most favorite team dynamic ever.
+We both traded off and complemented each other on tasks, so those weren’t exclusive roles, while working very closely and cheerfully (honestly, best team dynamic ever) with our product and engineering partners on both Truss and KBase sides.